Code-Institute-Submissions/New-York-Schools/README.md

 3. Once **requirements.txt** is installed run the **ny_school_dash.py** file in your python editor.
 4. The project will now run on [localhost](http://127.0.0.1:5000)
 5. Make changes to the code and if you think it belongs in here then just submit a pull request

+## Credits

+Thanks given to the Code Institute for guidance and teaching to assist in making this app.
+Thanks also to dc-js GitHub for inspirations for interactive graphs and references.